THCloud/MeanPro2/README.md

 ## Comments

-If without template engine, express still need to provide an api to send HTML files.
-And angular's route means nothing here.

-This project hasn't finished yet!
-BUG in it!
+This project hasn't finished yet! only 2 demo page in it!